Nosto/wiki-docs/apis/frontend/implementation-guide-session-api/advanced-usage/spa-out-out-of-session-tracking.md

 Analytics tracking disabled

 ### Category Merchandising (Platform)
-Segmentation logic is disabled for this feature
+Segmentation and A/B testing logic is disabled for CM (Platform) Only the main sorting will be applied to categories